paraker/docker_2020/theory.md

 * wheezy - older version of debian

 ## Alpine linux
-Alpine is made "FROM scratch" (meaning that you start from nothing
+Alpine is made "FROM scratch" (meaning that you start from nothing in your Dockerfile)